lud/gem/README.md

 will have your command called with two Ecto schemas in the same
 _shape_: `%{buyer: %User{id: 123, …}, seller: %User{id: 456, …}}`.

+It is also possible to simply return `nil` from `key_spec/1`, but if no locking is required, it may not be useful to create a command.

+TODO add a "Creating entities" section.

-If an entity could not be fetched, the atom `:NOT_FOUND` will be given instead of the corresponding entity.
-Gem will not raise if all entities could not be found, and will still call your `run/2` callback.
+If an entity could not be found, the atom `:NOT_FOUND` will be given instead of the corresponding entity.
+Gem will not raise if some entity could not be found, and will still call your `run/2` callback.

 Thus, it is the developer responsibility to ensure that all the required entities have been found.